We love all kinds of picnics, but there is nothing more fun than a picnic for kids.

 - Pack sun smart essentials and bug spray – again, no matter the season.

-- Depending on where you are picnicing, a beach umbrella or portable sunshade can be a very welcome adition.
+- Depending on where you are picnicking, a beach umbrella or portable sunshade can be a very welcome addition.

 Keep Your Picnic Portable

 Picnic baskets are lovely but not always practical.
-Picnics are portable and when you have kids in tow, you need to be even more portable.
-Consider a picnic backpack over a basket.
-We reviewed the best 2 and 4 people backpacks below.
-Or, if you have a big group picnic planned, a collapsible wagon is a great way to transport your picnic gear without any stress.
+Picnics are portable; when you have kids in tow, you need to be even more portable.

 Bring The Essential Comforts

-If you want to DIY your own kids picnic table, we’ve got super easy downloadable plans below.
+If you want to DIY your kid’s picnic table, we have super easy downloadable plans below.

 Pack Food For Convenient Serving

-As with any picnic, you don’t want to lug half your kitchen with you.
+As with any picnic, you don’t want to lug half your kitchen.
 These are a few essentials that cut down on the extra gear to make serving your picnic food simple.